Drowning victim identified

-UPDATE: The man has been identified as Caleb James Bruno of Belgrade.
-The incident occurred off McFarland Road.

-The Washington County Sheriff's Department is investigating a drowning that occurred Tuesday in Washington County.
+The Washington County Sheriff’s Department has released details on a New Year’s Day drowning that occurred just outside Bismarck.

-According to Sheriff Zach Jacobsen, a 29-year-old Bismarck man was found in a lake at 5:52 p.m.
-It is believed the man was trying to remove a beaver dam and slipped into the water.
+According to Sheriff Zach Jacobsen, deputies and emergency personnel were dispatched to the 10,000 block of McFarland Road near Bismarck at 5:52 p.m. on Tuesday for a drowning.

-His name was being withheld until all of his family was notified.
+Upon arrival, the victim, Caleb Bruno, 29, of Belgrade, was found in the water.
+Life-saving measures were performed, but emergency personnel were unable to revive the man.
+Bruno was pronounced dead at the scene by Washington County Coroner Brian DeClue.

 Post a comment as